anmol-maske-11/VNC_Remote_Access_for_Jetson_Nano/README.md

 ## Step 2: Start desktop sharing

-First, open the terminal and paste this line.
+1. First, open the terminal and paste this line.
-`sudo apt update`
+a. `sudo apt update`
-`sudo apt-get upgrade`
+b. `sudo apt-get upgrade`

-``After both the command install nano editor
+2. After both the command install nano editor
-`sudo apt-get install nano`
+a. `sudo apt-get install nano`

-Next paste this link in the terminal and press enter `sudo nano /usr/share/glib-2.0/schemas/org.gnome.Vino.gschema.xml`
+3. Next paste this link in the terminal and press enter
+a. `sudo nano /usr/share/glib-2.0/schemas/org.gnome.Vino.gschema.xml`

-Next paste the following key into opened XML file
+4. Next paste the following key into opened XML file

-<p><b>Open Key for XML file present in this repo</b></p>
+<p><b> a.
+Open Key for XML file present in this repo</b></p>

+b.
 Press `Ctrl + O` to Save than press Enter
+c.
 To move back to the terminal press `Ctrl + Z`

-Next compile the edited XML file
+5. Next compile the edited XML file
-`sudo glib-compile-schemas /usr/share/glib-2.0/schemas`
+a. `sudo glib-compile-schemas /usr/share/glib-2.0/schemas`

-Now crashing of Desktop Sharing must have stopped.
+6. Now crashing of Desktop Sharing must have stopped.
 So Click on 'Search' icon and search for 'Desktop Sharing'.
 Open it and complete the following changes:

+a.
 Tick mark both the <b>Sharing</b> options.
-Under <b>Security</b> Tick mark the 'Require the user to enter this password' and enter the password for VNC session.
+b.
+Under <b>Security</b> Tick mark the 'Require the user to enter this password' and enter the c. password for VNC session.
+d.
 Close Desktop Sharing.

 ## Step 3: Start the VNC server on each startup